 When advising students on how to respond to a microaggression, the guide has several suggestions.
 One piece of advice is to address it directly with the person who committed the transgression.
 In some situations, this might make sense.
 If someone offends you, there is nothing wrong with addressing it with them in a respectful way.
 Unfortunately, the guide also has a recommendation that is not so sensible.
 Big surprize.

 The guide also encourages students to report other students who commit microaggressions because they are “acts of bias and discrimination” and violations of the school policy and possibly the Student Code of Conduct.
 The problem is that the guide doesn’t outline what type of microaggression constitutes an act of bias or discrimination.
 It’s possible that they are referring to only to legitimate examples of discriminatory behavior.
 One can only hope.

 The social justice movement has taken an issue that has a modicum of merit and created a culture of victimhood.
 There is a marked difference between small, unintentional slights and overt discrimination.
 As a minority, I have experienced both, and most microaggressions can be easily shrugged off, or discussed with the person who made the offending comment.

 The danger is that the left is teaching students to react to a small slight in the same way they might react to a real act of racism – which only contributes to racial tension.
 Not only that, it doesn’t help students learn how to cope with hearing points of view or phrases with which they do not agree.
-By emphasizing victimhood and being perpetually offended, they are not helping the students – they are impeding their growth and development.We value your comments!
-Please weigh in on our comment section below.
+By emphasizing victimhood and being perpetually offended, they are not helping the students – they are impeding their growth and development.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com